CircuitSetup/Remote/README.md

 The TCD communicates with the Remote wirelessly, via the built-in "**B**asic-**T**elematics-**T**ransmission-**F**ramework" (BTTFN) over WiFi.
 Note that a wired connection is not supported.

-The actual remote controlling is done wirelessly, and the TCD's keypad can be used to remote-control the Remote (to control the MusicPlayer, for instance).
+The actual remote controlling is done wirelessly, and the TCD's keypad can be used to remote-control the Remote (to control the Music Player, for instance).

 | [![Watch the video](https://img.youtube.com/vi/u9oTVXUIOXA/0.jpg)](https://youtu.be/u9oTVXUIOXA) |
 |:--:|